soaresvml/pleo_ae_challenge24/README.md

 - [dbt Cloud](https://cloud.getdbt.com/): Used for executing the dbt jobs and managing the analytics engineering workflow.

+## Suggested Tests for MRR Model Quality Assurance:

+### Tests
+#### Curated Base Layer (pleo_dw2_billing__mrr_invoice_items):

+1. **Not Null Test on Invoice Item ID:**
+   - *Motivation:* Ensures that the primary key, `id`, for each invoice item is not null, maintaining data integrity and completeness.

+2. **Unique Test on Invoice Item ID:**
+   - *Motivation:* Guarantees the uniqueness of each `id` in the curated base layer, preventing any potential duplication issues and supporting accurate record identification.

+3. **Not Null Test on Invoice ID:**
+   - *Motivation:* Validates that the `invoice_id` is not null, ensuring the foreign key relationship is intact and facilitating accurate joins with other relevant tables.

+#### Mart Layer (pleo_dw3_billing__mrr_customer_per_day):

+1. **Not Null Test on Invoice ID:**
+   - *Motivation:* Ensures that the `invoice_id` is not null, supporting data completeness and integrity in the mart layer for customer per day metrics.

+2. **Not Null Test on Amount Per Day:**
+   - *Motivation:* Validates that the `amount_per_day` is not null, maintaining the quality of the calculated metrics and preventing downstream issues related to missing data.

+3. **Unique Combination Test on Report Date, Customer ID, and Invoice ID:**
+   - *Motivation:* Verifies the uniqueness of combinations of `report_date`, `customer_id`, and `invoice_id` in the mart layer, ensuring that each record is uniquely identified for accurate reporting and analysis.

+### Overall Rationale:

+- **Data Integrity:** The "not_null" tests ensure that essential fields are populated, maintaining data integrity throughout the curated base and mart layers.

+- **Uniqueness Assurance:** The "unique" and "unique_combination_of_columns" tests guarantee the uniqueness of key identifiers, preventing potential issues related to duplicate records and supporting reliable analytics.

+- **Foreign Key Validations:** The "not_null" test on `invoice_id` in both layers ensures the foreign key relationships are maintained, facilitating seamless joins and relationships with other tables.

+Implementing these tests enhances the overall quality and reliability of the MRR model, providing a solid foundation for downstream analytics and reporting processes.

 ## Contact

 If you have any questions or need further assistance, feel free to reach out: